CATcher-org/CATcher/docs/usage-notes.md

 The json supplied should only consist of **one key-pair value**, where the key is `"profiles"` and the value is an array of `Profiles` supplied, where each `Profile` is an object containing the `profileName` and `encodedText` fields.

-`profileName` refers to the profile name displayed in the session select page. `encodedText` refers to the repository which stores the required settings for your CATcher session.
+`profileName` refers to the profile name displayed in the session select page. `encodedText` refers to the repository which stores the required settings for your custom session.

 > **Note**: You **must** have both of these fields in each `Profile` and no extra unnecessary fields!
 Else, the `profile.json` file that you have supplied will not be parsed successfully.